Neither Use Nor Ornament

 As the project developed, access needs were allowed to alter project parameters significantly, and yet the team were able to deliver the project on time, with profound results for artists and excellent art.

 NUNO was the outcome of Boué’s original ACE funded research and is a touchstone example of neuro-inclusive participatory practice, which feeds into Sonia's sector support work as a consultant and mentor.
-Documentation and evaluations can be found on the NUNO site
+The project can be found on the NUNO site